FedoraQt/MediaWriter/README.md

 Again, you can just run `qmake` and `make`.
 No requirements so far.

 To release a standalone package, use `macdeployqt`, supplied with your Qt installation.

+## Translation

+If you want to help with translating Fedora Media Writer, please visit our [Zanata project page](https://translate.zanata.org/iteration/view/MediaWriter/4.0).